Remote contract work for finance professionals.

 This is freelance contract work.
 You work as an independent contractor, set your own hours within project requirements, and are paid based on hours worked.
 There is no employment relationship, no benefits, and no guaranteed minimum hours.
 Projects can be extended, shortened, or concluded depending on platform needs.

 In most cases yes, subject to your current employer’s outside employment or conflict of interest policies.
 The work is fully remote and self-scheduled.
-Mercor specifies that the work does not involve access to confidential or proprietary information from any employer.
 Check your employment contract before applying — particularly if you work at an investment bank or asset manager with strict outside work policies.

-For Micro1, you apply directly to individual roles via the job listings on this page.
-For Mercor, you join the Financial Analyst Talent Network by uploading your resume and confirming work authorisation — you are then matched to projects as they become available.
-Mercor uses an AI interview as part of its vetting process.
+You apply directly to individual roles via the job listings on this page.
+Each role links directly to the Micro1 application.
+Micro1 uses an AI-assisted interview as part of its vetting process.

 Once accepted on either platform, you are eligible for projects on a rolling basis.